joshberg/js-cardgame-simulations/externalLibraries/selfthinker-CSS-Playing-Cards-7e0e0f2/README.md

 DISCLAIMER: The CSS Playing Cards library is the property of Anika Henke.
 It is being used within the bounds of the indicated license agreement.
-No changes have been made to this repository.
+No changes have been made to this repository other than this disclaimer. - Joshua Lindberg

 CSS Playing Cards
 =================